Area 1: Comprehensive Asthma Management

 Application Guidelines Evaluation Criteria

-• Describe your community’s integrated asthma care system; specifically demonstrate your leadership role in delivering and coordinating comprehensive asthma care and identify roles your partners fill.
+• Please describe your community’s integrated asthma care system; specifically, demonstrate your leadership in coordinating delivery of comprehensive asthma care and identify your partners’ roles.

-• Explain how you and / or your partners promote and deliver care that is consistent with the NIH NAEPP 2020 Focused Updates to the Asthma Management Guidelines.
-Make sure to describe how you support providers across the continuum of care to deliver Guidelines-based care.
+• Explain how you and partners deliver care that is aligned with the NIH NAEPP 2020 Focused Updates to the Asthma Management Guidelines.
+Describe how you support providers at all points of care to deliver Guidelines-based care that prioritizes indoor environmental interventions for people with asthma who need them.

-• Describe specifically how clinical practice incorporates the Guidelines, and how your system identifies, targets services to, and coordinates care for people with not well to very poorly controlled asthma.
-Be clear about asthma services: what is available, for whom, who can order services, who delivers them, where and how, and how is the quality of care ensured?
+• Describe how clinical practice incorporates the Guidelines; specifically, how your care system identifies, prioritizes, and coordinates services to address the clinical, social, and environmental determinants of health for people with asthma.
+Be clear about asthma services: what is available, for whom, based on what criteria, who can order services, who delivers them, where, and how are expanded services for asthma care financed?

-• Describe with as much detail as you can the percentages of your target population that receives different services (e.g., ___% of asthma patients (those with very poorly controlled asthma) receive case management and 6 – 8 in-home asthma education and environmental interventions per year).
+• Describe with detail the percentages of your asthma population with access to solutions to address their environmental determinants of asthma (e.g., ___% of asthma patients with poorly controlled asthma) have access to case management and up to eight in-home asthma education sessions with environmental counseling).

-• Describe the systems, such as asthma registries and electronic records, that your system uses to support timely, effective communication and coordination of care.
+• Describe tools, such as asthma registries and electronic records, that help your community asthma care system to support timely communication and coordination of care.

-• The applicant demonstrates leadership for ensuring the integration and delivery of comprehensive asthma care services that reflect the NAEPP 2020 Focused Updates to the Asthma Management Guidelines.
+• Applicant shows leadership for integrating asthma care services to align with the NIH NAEPP 2020 Focused Updates to the Asthma Management Guidelines.

-• The applicant describes its and its partners’ process to deliver targeted, risk-stratified, and tailored therapy, medication, and services; to provide asthma education at all points of care; to promote self-management; and to encourage the use of asthma action plans.
+• Applicant describes the system for prioritizing and segmenting care—including risk-stratified and tailored therapy, medication, and community-based services—making clear which providers or partners provide asthma education at all points of care to promote self-management and the use of asthma action plans.

-• The applicant demonstrates that mechanisms exist to support comprehensive community asthma care through the collection, coordination, management and use of patient diagnosis, risk stratification, care history and treatment plans, referrals, health care utilization, and asthma health outcomes data throughout the asthma care team.
+• Applicant demonstrates mechanisms exist to support comprehensive community asthma care through the collection, coordination, management, and communication of data across the asthma care team, including data related to risk stratification, care history and treatment plans, referrals, health care utilization, and asthma health outcomes.

 Application Guidelines Evaluation Criteria

-• Describe the range of environmental education, supports, and interventions that are available to asthma patients at different risk levels.
-Examples may include in-clinic environmental counseling, in-clinic, or home-based asthma education; telephonic outreach about environmental asthma triggers; in-home environmental assessment and remediation; provision of equipment or supplies; or other strategies to address environmental exposures that can determine asthma health outcomes.
+• Describe the range of environmental education, counseling, supports, supplies, and interventions ranging from equipment to environmental modifications available to asthma patients at different risk levels.
+Examples may include in-clinic environmental counseling, in-clinic or home-based asthma education, telephone or social media outreach about environmental asthma triggers, in-home environmental assessment and remediation, provision of equipment or supplies, or home modifications (e.g., replacing leaky cookstoves or furnaces, integrated pest management services, installing air conditioners and air filters) to address indoor environmental exposures.

-• Describe how you support providers across the care continuum in environmental asthma management (e.g., training, clinical care and decision support tools, quality review, etc.)
+• Describe how you support providers across the care continuum in environmental asthma management (e.g., training, clinical care and decision support tools, quality review, financial support)

-• Describe with as much detail as you can who delivers what kind of environmental care and service to which asthma patients (e.g., _____% of asthma patients (the strata with very poorly controlled asthma) receive in-home environmental assessment and remediation), and the frequency and duration of environmental care (e.g., up to six, 1.5 hour visits per year conducted by a certified asthma educator and environmental sanitarian).
+• Describe with detail who delivers what kind of environmental asthma care solutions to which asthma patients (e.g., ___% of asthma patients [those diagnosed with poorly controlled asthma] receive in-home environmental assessment and referrals for remediation).
+Describe the frequency and duration of any environmental asthma care (e.g., up to six 1.5-hour visits per year conducted by a community health worker who can refer homes to environmental sanitarians for remediation).

-• Explain how risk of environmental exposures in asthma care needs are determined and referred for service and support, where necessary for asthma control, and how information is communicated across the care team, particularly between the in-home and in-clinic teams.
+• Explain how risk of environmental exposures in asthma is assessed, what referrals are available for environmental interventions, and how information is communicated across the care team, particularly between any in-home and in-clinic providers and community-based services.

-• If your asthma care system provides tools and materials to patients to help them manage environmental asthma triggers, describe the supports and who is eligible to receive them.
+• If your asthma care system provides tools and materials to patients to help them manage environmental asthma triggers, describe the supports, any supplies, and who is eligible to receive them.

 • Discuss notable successes you can demonstrate that have resulted from the environmental focus of your community’s comprehensive asthma care system.

-• The applicant demonstrates that environmental asthma management is a priority throughout the continuum of care by describing multi-faceted interventions for the indoor environmental determinants of health that are available in multiple settings (i.e., clinic, hospital, school, community, home), tailored based on patient risk, and supported through training and decision supports for asthma care providers and tools and materials for asthma patients and their families.
+• Applicant demonstrates that environmental asthma management is a priority throughout the continuum of care by describing multifaceted interventions for the IEDOH in asthma that are available in multiple settings (e.g., clinic, hospital, school, community, home), tailored based on risk, and supported with training for providers and tools and materials for patients.

-• The applicant makes clear how results and outcomes from environmental interventions are communicated across the care team, including how collaborations support the integration of medical and environmental asthma care.
+• Applicant makes clear how outcomes from environmental interventions are tracked and shared across the care team, including collaboration between the clinical and community components of environmental asthma care.

 Links to other areas within the National Environmental Leadership Award in Asthma Management application appear below: